briandilley/jsonrpc4j/README.md

 ### Streaming (Socket) Server
 A streaming server that uses `Socket`s is available in the form of the `StreamServer` class.
-It's use is very straitforward:
+It's use is very straightforward:

 ```java
 // create the jsonRpcServer